JBarnett775/Terraform_IaC_AWS/README.md

 #### If someone was to use my code and use the variables in the tfvars.example file then they would be launching their infrastructure in Osaka.

 ## - Applying the Terraform -
-#### Now that I have created my IaC using Terraform I will now run my workflow to test that it has been created correctly, to do I will run the following commands in this order:
+#### Now that I have created my IaC using Terraform I will now run my workflow to test that it has been created correctly, to do this I will run the following commands in this order:
 ```
 terraform init
 terraform fmt